P-R-E-Z/prez-pkglog/README.md

 # 2. Enable + start the logger – this will automatically create
 #    ~/.config/systemd/user/ if it does not already exist.
 systemctl --user enable --now prez-pkglog.service

+# Note: The systemd service includes security hardening that restricts
+# access to only the log directory and Downloads folder.
+If you use a
+# custom downloads directory, you may need to modify the service file.

 # Optional: keep the service running even after logging out
 sudo loginctl enable-linger "$USER"